json-e/json-e/docs/src/operators.md

 The `$fromNow` operator is a shorthand for the built-in function `fromNow`.
 It creates a JSON (ISO 8601) datestamp for a time relative to the current time (see the `now` builtin, below) or, if `from` is given, relative to that time.

 The offset is specified by a sequence of number/unit pairs in a string.
+Whitespace is ignored, but the units must be given in ordre from largest to smallest.
+To produce a time in the past, prefix the string with `-`.
+A `+` prefix is allowed as a redundant way to specify a time in the future.

 ```yaml,json-e
 template: {$fromNow: '2 days 1 hour'}